and Health ... benefits are

 to 30 grams of alcohol) had a 58% lower likelihood of developing diabetes.

-Both those levels that drank more or that drank less had a 20% lower
+Both those that drank more and that drank less had a 20% lower

 types of alcohol were compared, those who chose beer and wine shared